Divya26101993/Group-policy-Objects/README.md

 ![Image](https://github.com/user-attachments/assets/1e889d15-6a07-499b-a2ac-cc35d8e72510)

-The final screen will show the number of policies you have created under IT.local
+The final screen will display the list of all policies created under **IT.local**

 ![Image](https://github.com/user-attachments/assets/7a417933-d8d6-4539-bcd9-6081b2738d84)

+## Conclusion

+Congratulations!
+You’ve successfully created and configured several Group Policy Objects.
+Regularly monitor and update GPOs as needed to ensure a secure and efficient environment.
+For advanced configurations or troubleshooting, refer to Microsoft's official documentation on Group Policy Management.